Plants we regret losing

 Boronia megastigma ‘Uncle Jack’s Red’

-We have limited success with boronias in pots and absolutely no success with them in the ground in our garden.
+We have some success with boronias in pots but absolutely no success with them in the ground in our garden.
 They are such beautiful plants, smell wonderful and have many flowers, but they last about five years at best with us.
 We planted Boronia megastigma ‘Uncle Jack’s Red’ in March 2010.
 This plant can form a shrub to 1.5m high and 0.6m wide with aromatic foliage and fragrant, deep red flowers with yellow inside.
-This plant did flower for us in October 1010 and following years, but we made the mistake of cutting it back in December 2013, and it resented this, and died in the heat of January 2014.
+This plant did flower for us in October 2010 and following years, but we made the mistake of cutting it back in December 2013, and it resented this, and died in the heat of January 2014.

 Callistemons

-We lost about 20 fully grown callistemons in July 2016 when a large Pinus radiata fell and smashed the botton right corner of the garden.
+We lost about 20 fully grown callistemons in July 2016 when a large Pinus radiata fell and smashed the bottom right corner of the garden.
 This pine tree was over 90 years old and even the stump weighed 6 tonnes.
 We retained a number of callistemons in this area which were missed by the tree, but some favourites perished.
 We planted Callistemon citrinus ‘Western Glory’ in August 2005 and this plant grew to 3m high with rose pink brushes with a lilac tinge.
 Callistemon ‘Dawson River Weeper’ was planted in March 2004 and grew larger than any of our other callistemons, except C. salignus, to 4m high and wide, with pendulous branches and bright red bottlebrush flowers.
 These plants enjoyed the heat and flowered profusely in February 2009.
 Callistemon ‘Endeavour’ was planted in April 2006.
 This is a vigorous shrub to 2.5m high and wide with broad dull green leaves and brilliant red flower spikes.
 Callistemon ‘Harkness’, created in 1937, has C. viminalis in its genetics and forms a rounded bush to 5m high x 4m diameter with light green leaves and bright red flower spikes.
 Callistemon ‘Perth Pink’ was planted in September 2006 and formed a tall open shrub, height 4m x width 3m, with a great display of deep pink flowers at the end of the branches.
 This plant flowered well from 2010-2016.
 We planted Callistemon ‘Rebecca’ in December 2003 and this plant flowered well with bright pink brushes from 2010-2016.
 Another callistemon with beautiful coloured brushes is C .’Rose Opal’ which we also planted in December 2003.
 We regret the loss of all these callistemons.

 Ceratopetalum gummifermum ‘Albery’s Red’